 Various topics in entertainment, sport, and promotion management.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 ESM 3990 INTERNSHIP (3 credits)

 The (400 hours) full-time internship is designed to provide students with valuable work experience in a sport and entertainment management industry.
 The experience must be directed and evaluated by the chair with appropriate supervision by the on-site professional.
 Final agreements for the internship are to be completed by the ESPM department chair.